Wheest/wheest.github.io/_posts/2022-10-12-transfer-tuning.md

 I was delighted to have our paper "Transfer-Tuning" accepted in the [PACT 2022](https://pact22.cs.illinois.edu/) conference in Chicago, where I was first author.
 You can view the paper on [arXiv here](https://arxiv.org/abs/2201.05587).
-I presented a 25 minute presentation on the paper in person.
+I presented a 25 minute presentation on the paper in person, as well as a poster.
 We also submitted an artifact for review, the code for which you can find [here on GitHub](https://github.com/gicLAB/transfer-tuning).
 In short, transfer-tuning is an approach which allows us to achieve some of the speedups from auto-scheduling systems like [Ansor](https://www.usenix.org/conference/osdi20/presentation/zheng), in a fraction of the search time.
 For more details, please check out the [full paper](https://arxiv.org/abs/2201.05587)!